post2abhi/memcache-server/README.md

 ````

 ### Summary
 Batch eviction improves the performance by roughly 30%.
+The improvement is due to 2 optimizations:
+1. Lock striping
+2. Reduce time spent in `Critical Section`